ygoe/DotnetSshDeploy/README.md

 Asks for the SSH login password and stores it in encrypted form into the profile.
 (This is only supported on Windows with the standalone tool.)

-#### `-q`

-Quiet mode.
-Does not print anything except error messages and questions about what to do with remote-only files.

 #### `-p`

 Hide upload progress.
 Prints normal messages but no upload progress information.
 Quiet mode includes this.

+#### `-q`

+Quiet mode.
+Does not print anything except error messages and questions about what to do with remote-only files.

+#### `-s`

+Single-thread mode.
+Performs all remote file operations in the main thread and does not scan/upload/delete files in parallel.
+This takes a lot longer over the internet but might be helpful with parallel errors when uploading/deleting files.

 #### `-v`